-Instruction Guide to Clean MVMSinc.com Self-Intermittent Catheterization For Men Using the Hydrophilic Cure Catheter®
+Instruction Guide to Clean Self-Intermittent Catheterization For Men Using the Extra Long Cure Medical® Pocket Catheter

 This educational material is provided by Cure Medical in an effort to answer questions and address possible concerns about the intermittent catheterization process.
-By following the simple steps for clean self-intermittent catheterization with a hydrophilic catheter, it is possible to quickly master the technique and make the process part of your daily routine for bladder management and urinary tract health.
+By following the simple steps for clean self-intermittent catheterization, it is possible to quickly master the technique and make the process part of your daily routine for bladder management and urinary tract health.

 Cure Medical wishes to thank Anne Boisclair-Fahey, DNP, RN, CPNP for writing this educational material.
-She is a nurse practitioner in pediatric urology at the University of Minnesota.
+Her experience as a Senior Director of Advanced Practice Providers (APPS) at Children's Minnesota hospital, combined with over 20 years of clinical expertise in pediatric urology as a pediatric nurse practitioner, make her contribution to this instruction guide invaluable.